-- 3. The Housing Grants, Construction and Regeneration Act 1996 requires that certain clauses are to be included in every construction contract.
-An important result of this is that there are two notices which you must give to the contractor in respect of each of my financial certificates.
-The first notice must be given in writing no later than 5 days after the date of issue of my certificate [substitute 'the contractor's application' when using WCD 98], stating the amount you propose to pay.
+- 3. Part II of The Housing Grants, Construction and Regeneration Act 1996 [substitute 'Construction Contracts (Northern Ireland) Order' when dealing with a commission in Northern Ireland] requires that certain clauses are included into every construction contract.
+An important result of this is that there are two notices one of which you must always give and one which you must give in certain circumstances to the contractor in respect of each of my financial certificates.
+The first notice must be given in writing no later than 5 days after the date of issue of my certificate [substitute 'the contractor's application' when using DB], stating the amount you propose to pay.
 The second notice is to be sent if you wish to withhold or deduct any money from the amount due to be paid.
 This notice must be given in writing no later than 5 [substitute '7' when using GC/Works/1 (1998)] days before the final date for payment.
-I must emphasise that it is your responsibility, not mine, to send these notices, but I will send you some suitable draft letters which you may use for the purpose. - 4.
-If the contractor communicates with you by letter, telephone or personal visit, please refer him to me and let me know immediately.
-It is not advisable for you to answer any of his queries or make decisions regarding the contract without consulting me.
+I must emphasise that it is your responsibility, not mine, to send these notices, but I will send you some suitable draft letters which you may use for the purpose and I will give you further advice when we meet. - 4.
+If the contractor communicates with you by letter, telephone or personal visit, please let me know immediately and refer the contractor to me.
+It is not advisable for you to answer any contractor's queries or make decisions regarding the contract without consulting me.
 It could be costly.
 If there are any matters requiring your decision, I will refer them to you as they arise, with my observations. - 5.
 If you wish to visit the site from time to time, to see the work in progress, please let me know so that I can make myself available to accompany you on each occasion to take care of any points which may arise.
 I will, of course, keep you informed on a regular basis regarding the progress of the work and the financial situation.